dechamps/videojitter/videojitter_test/cases/README.md

 This section includes all test cases where a real physical display was measured using a real physical instrument.

-All recordings were made using the same instrument: a [Panasonic AMS3][] light sensor directly attached to an ASUS Xonar U3 ADC.
+Unless otherwise noted, all recordings were made using the same instrument: a [Panasonic AMS3][] light sensor directly attached to the microphone jack of an Asus Xonar U3 audio interface.
+That microphone jack exposes an unloaded DC bias voltage of ~1.9 V.

 The real test cases follow one of two naming conventions:

 - `<SOURCE>_<FRAME RATE>p`
   - Indicates that the source is a hardware video player playing a test video encoded at the specified frame rate (FPS).
+- `<SOURCE>_<FRAME RATE>p_inst_<MANUFACTURER>_<MODEL>_<ADC>`
+  - Same as above, but measured with a specific instrument.
+  - The name includes the manufacturer and model of the specific light sensor used.
+  - The last part indicates which [ADC][] setup is used.
+The test suite currently includes 3 possible ADC setups:
+    - `qa401`: the light sensor is directly connected to one of the inputs of a [QuantAsylum QA401][] audio analyzer.
+There is no DC bias, so photodiodes operate in forward (photovoltaic) mode.
+    - `u3f`: the light sensor is directly connected to the microphone jack of an Asus Xonar U3.
+The cathode (-) of the light sensor is connected to the jack sleeve, i.e. ground, such that there is a positive DC bias voltage on the anode (+).
+This makes photodiodes operate in forward voltage mode with a DC bias added on top.
+    - `u3r`: same as above, but the polarity is reversed, such that photodiodes operate in reverse voltage (photoconductive) mode using the DC bias voltage.
 - `<SOURCE>_<FRAME RATE>p_at_<REFRESH RATE>`
   - Indicates that the source is a PC playing a test video encoded at the specified frame rate (FPS) to a display configured with the specified